 The overall crime rate in Donnelly is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Donnelly is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Donnelly doesn't have a public transportation system that people use for their commute.

 The per capita income in Donnelly in 2022 was $20,065, which is low income relative to Idaho and the nation.
 This equates to an annual income of $80,260 for a family of four.
 However, Donnelly contains both very wealthy and poor people as well.
 Donnelly also has one of the higher rates of people living in poverty in the nation, with 46.06% of its population below the federal poverty line.